graalvm/workshops/native-image/containerisation/index.md

 It would be great if we could shrink our container size even further, as smaller containers are quicker to download and start.
 With GraalVM Native Image we have the ability to statically link system libraries into the native executable that we generate.
-If you build  staticly linked native executable, you can package the native executable directly into an empty Docker image, also known as a `scratch` container.
+If you build  statically linked native executable, you can package the native executable directly into an empty Docker image, also known as a `scratch` container.

 Another option is to produce what is known as a mostly statically linked native executable.
 With this, we statically link